harayoki/MMSXX_MSX1PaletteQuantizer/docs/AE_guide_en.md

 ## 1. Recommended Initial Settings

+**Multi-Frame Rendering**: The effect is compatible with After Effects Multi-Frame Rendering, so enable it for faster renders when available.

 -   **Composition Settings**: Place your footage in a composition with a size of `256x192`.
 -   **Layer Settings**: Change the layer's quality setting from "Bilinear" to "Nearest Neighbor" to disable anti-aliasing.